 - It offers full therapy that can last for years to a number of chronic or recurring problems like neck or back pain, headaches, peripheral pains.

-It lookls a lot like deep tissue in photos, but feels very different.
+The FMM lools a lot like deep tissue in photos, but feels very different.
 The main functional difference is that deep tissue tries to force chronically contracted muscles to soften up.
-The FMM works the muscles to talk to the sympathetic nervous system and convince it to let go of it’s control over them.
+The therapist works the muscles to talk to the sympathetic nervous system and convince it to let go of it’s control over them.

 Reflexology is a technique that allows us to access and harmonize functions of the body by the sole of the foot, hands, ears and other areas.